amrhesham95/IOS_XCTestDemo/README.md

 # Shakespear's Plays Search
-## an application that lets you search all Shakespear's comdies with specific word to find how many time did Shakespear used that word
+## an application that lets you search all Shakespeare's comdies with specific word to find how many time did Shakespeare use that word

 ### Topics Covered:
  * Unit testing